-Once you become an employer, you take on many additional responsibilities tied to managing employees.
-One of these responsibilities includes running payroll.
-A key aspect of managing your team’s payroll is making sure you are withholding the appropriate federal and state taxes, especially state unemployment tax.
-Whether you are managing your team’s payroll on your own or using a top online payroll solution to handle it for you, you should be aware of your state’s unemployment tax and how it is calculated.
+Managing employees incurs significant responsibilities, and that includes running payroll.
+A crucial aspect of managing your team’s payroll is ensuring you withhold the appropriate federal and state taxes, especially state unemployment tax.
+Whether you handle payroll on your own or use an outsourced payroll provider, you need to understand your state’s unemployment tax and how it’s calculated.

-The State Unemployment Tax Act (SUTA), also known as state unemployment insurance (SUI) or re-employment tax, is a portion of a business’s payroll taxes.
+The State Unemployment Tax Act (SUTA) tax, also known as state unemployment insurance (SUI) or reemployment tax, is a portion of a business’s payroll taxes.
 Each state determines which employers are required to pay this tax.
 The purpose of the SUTA tax is to fund the state’s unemployment insurance to cover the benefits paid to displaced and unemployed workers.

 In most states, SUTA applies only to employers, not employees.
-Unlike, for example, Social Security, which is withheld from all employees’ paychecks, SUTA is a tax of which employers pay the whole share.
+Unlike, for example, Social Security, which is withheld from all employees’ paychecks, employers usually pay all SUTA taxes.

-The only states where employees are required to pay unemployment taxes are Alaska, New Jersey and Pennsylvania.
-Businesses that have employees in these three states must withhold SUTA tax from their employees’ wages and pay those collected taxes to the state.
+The only states that require employees to pay unemployment taxes are Alaska, New Jersey and Pennsylvania.
+Businesses with employees in these three states must withhold SUTA tax from their employees’ wages and pay those collected taxes to the state.

-Most employers, including those who have at least one employee, are subject to SUTA taxes.
-However, there are some exemptions — which vary from state to state – based on how many weeks the employee has been employed.
+Most employers, including those with at least one employee, are subject to SUTA taxes.
+However, some exemptions — which vary from state to state — exist based on how many weeks a team member has been employed.

-Some types of organizations are exempt from paying SUTA in certain states.
-For example, some nonprofits, government entities, religious institutions and educational organizations do not have to pay SUTA taxes.
+Some organizations are exempt from paying SUTA in certain states.
+For example, certain nonprofits, government entities, religious institutions and educational organizations do not have to pay SUTA taxes and other payroll liabilities.

 The SUTA tax is a state tax and is separate from the FUTA tax.
-However, businesses that pay their SUTA tax on time are eligible to receive a FUTA tax credit of up to 5.4%.
-This can reduce the employer’s total FUTA liability to 0.6%.
+However, businesses that pay their SUTA tax on time are eligible to receive a FUTA tax credit of up to 5.4 percent.
+This can reduce the employer’s total FUTA liability to 0.6 percent.

 Each state determines its SUTA tax wage base each year.
 The wage base is the maximum amount (or threshold) of an employee’s income that the state can tax within a calendar year.
 Employers pay taxes from an employee’s wages until they meet this wage base.